 More then just a bite

-Tips to help sellers to avoid litigation
+Tips to help homeowners avoid litigation

 1. Recognize that dogs are often protective of their home “turf” and may get aggressive around strangers, even small lovable dogs.

-Check the gate latches and fences with a gap
+Check gate latches and fences for gaps

 Keeping the fences and gates maintained helps keep the pets in, but also provides protection for them.
 83,000,000 million homes have pets and 4.5 million people get bites that require medical attention every year.